amajail/InterviewReportApp/README.md

 The Agent will normalize the notes, search which question has a response and provide a question/answer list.

 With that question/answer list, the agent will build a report to send to HR/Recruiters/Managers.

+Tecnical features:
+This should have an API and a console app.